Last Updated on March 1, 2026 by Maged kamel

 What are the different ways to find the available compressive strength?

-For the available compressive strength evaluation, we have three ways.
-The first one is to use the general equation after checking whether the column is long or short, since this will lead to two different equations for Fcr estimation, where Fcr is the critical stress.
+For evaluating available compressive strength, we use three methods.
+The first step is to use the general equation after checking whether the column is long or short, since this yields two different equations for Fcr estimation, where Fcr is the critical stress.

-The second way is to use Table 4-1, with the required (Kl)y length, which is the bigger value of Kl required from the x-direction, and Kl due to buckling in the y-direction.
+The second way is to use Table 4-1, with the required (Kl)y length, which is the larger of Kl required from the x-direction and Kl due to buckling in the y-direction.

-The third way is to use Table 4-22, based on CM#14, consider the bigger value of (Kl/r) of the two directions x and Y, and get the factored stress, then multiply by the area.
+The third way is to use Table 4-22, based on CM#14.
+Consider the larger value of (Kl/r) between the x- and y-directions, and get the factored stress; then multiply by the area.
 This table is replaced by Table 4-14 in CM#15.
 Please refer to the next slide for more information.

-Table 4-1 is based on the assumption that the column will buckle in the Y direction.
-That direction will control the design, but if (Kl) is bigger than Kl at Y, we convert (Kl)x to a fake factor (Kl/rx/ry) and compare with (KL)y and then select the bigger value.
+Table 4-1 assumes the column will buckle in the Y direction.
+That direction will control the design, but if (Kl) is greater than Kl at Y, we convert (Kl)x into a fake factor (Kl/rx/ry) and compare it with (KL)y, then select the larger value.

 To convert from X to Y direction, consider the equation for Euler’s stress Fe =Pi^2*E/(Kl/r)x^2 equals the same stress but in the equivalent Y direction, Fe value =Pi^2*E/(Kl/r)y^2.
-Take the square root of the two sides, and then we can find that KL/rx=Kl/ry.
+Take the square roots of the two sides, and then we can find that KL/rx = Kl/ry.
 The equivalent Kl at y for x- is equal to Kl/rx/ry.

 The next slide image shows the expression for (KL)y eq =Kl/rx/ry. fo our example Kl at x- direction equals 24 ft while Kl at Y=8 feet the Kl equivalent in Y from the x- direction =24/(5.28/2.51), where rx=5.28 inches and ry=2.51 inches.
 Then the design is controlled by the x-direction.

-This is a mini-map for how to convert the buckling (KL)x about the major axis to a fake value (Kl)y, used to compare with the original (KL)y about the minor axis to decide what is the controlling factor for buckling.
+This is a mini-map showing how to convert the buckling (KL)x about the major axis to a fake value (Kl)y, used to compare with the original (KL)y about the minor axis to determine the controlling factor for buckling.

 The next slide image shows the values of (Kl/rx) and (Kl/ry), and that the (KL/r)x is the bigger value.